RyanFerretti/parakeet-pipe/README.md

 ### 3. One-Command Orchestration

-`run_pipeline.py` drives the four steps automatically.
+`run_pipeline.py` drives the four stages automatically (download → ASR → diarization → merge) and writes every artifact into `outputs/<youtube_id>/`.

 Run it from the Parakeet env and point it at the Community‑1 interpreter:

 ```bash
 source envs/parakeet/bin/activate